 2. Teaching Activities

 Intake Capacity: 8

-1. The department conducts various short courses on the use of statistical methods and statistical packages such as SPSS, Epi Info, etc. and IT applications.
+1. The department conducts various short courses on the use of statistical methodologies used especially in bio-statistics, statistical packages and IT applications.

 Other Teaching Activities

-1. The Department participates in teaching of statistics to the students of other postgraduate degree/diploma courses run by the Institute, viz., MD (PSM), ME (PH), DPH, DMCW, DIH, MV (PH), Dip.
+1. The Department teaches statistics to the students of various postgraduate degree/diploma courses run by the Institute, viz., MD (PSM), ME (PH), DPH, DMCW, DIH, MV (PH), Dip.
 Diet, DHE, DNEA (CH), MPH etc. It also conducts short duration courses on basic health statistics for the students of other courses/institutions such as M.Sc.
 (Nursing), College of Nursing, Kolkata Medical College and B.M.
-Birla Heart Research Institute, Kolkata, and D.T.M.H course, School of Tropical Medicine, Kolkata.
+Birla Heart Research Institute, Kolkata, and D.T.M.H course, School of Tropical Medicine, Kolkata etc.